openhwgroup/programs/Project-Descriptions-and-Plans/cva6-dual-issue/PL_CVA6_Superscalar.md

 ### Known market/project requirements at PL gate

-The performance targer is +40% Coremark/MHz.
+The performance target is +40% Coremark/MHz.

 ### Potential future enhancements for future project phases